 During powder bed fusion, a laser or an electron beam selectively melts a stack of powder layers, recoated and machined in succession one after the other, to form a component.

-The density of the solidified material and the surface roughness of the finished components are complex functions of the material characteristics and the process parameters.
 When studying the melting and solidification processes, considering individual powder particles reveals details about several physical phenomena, for instance the relationship between capillary effects, wetting conditions and the local stochastic powder configuration.
 This can help elucidate the fundamental mechanisms responsible for the phenomena involved in pores formation and surface roughness development that are observed during selective beam melting [1].

 Let’s consider the use of electron beam melting to manufacture thin walls using commercially available gas atomized pre-alloyed Ti64 powder.
 Let’s also assume the powder has a Gaussian particle size distribution between 45μm and 115μm.
 The electrons are focused and deflected by electromagnetic lenses and release their kinetic energy to the powder particles, which causes them to heat.